modelica/efmi-compliancechecker/README.md

 </p>
 </details>

-### The "AlgorithmCodeData" module
+### The `AlgorithmCodeData` module

-This module contains the definition of all data structures that are used to store variables and expressions contained in the algorithm code files.
+This module contains the definition of all data structures that are used to store variables and expressions contained in GALEC code files.
 The data structures defined in this module are listed below.

 #### Expressions tuples

 The following tuples are defined to help store all types of expressions.
-For example, the Reference_constant tuple is defined to address the single_assignment of type (reference := constant).
+For example, the `Reference_constant` tuple is defined to address the `single_assignment` of type `(reference := constant)`.
 So it contains three elements: reference, constant and the line number in the alg file.
 More examples are listed below:

-- Reference_if_expression: contains reference, if_expression which is of type If_Expression and finally the line number
+- `Reference_if_expression`: contains `reference`, `if_expression` which is of type `If_Expression` and finally the line number.
-- FunctionCall: includes a name of the function, expression which contains all parameter expressions (see the function_call rule) and finally the line number
+- `FunctionCall`: includes a name of the function, expression which contains all parameter expressions (see the `function_call rule`) and finally the line number.
-- ElseIf: contains a condition (which is an expression rule), expression to be visited when the condition is true and finally the line number
+- `ElseIf`: contains a condition (which is an expression rule), expression to be visited when the condition is true and finally the line number

 <details>
 <summary>click to check the definition of all used tuples</summary>